-Have an issue with your Airpods are connected but no sound coming from a device (Mac speakers, Windows 10, Chromebook, or Samsung tv, Apple Tv)?
-Follow my solutions to get sound back on your AirPods?
+Have an issue with your Airpods connected but no sound coming from a device (Mac speakers, Windows 10, Chromebook, Samsung TV, Apple TV)?
+Follow my solutions to get sound back on your AirPods.

 Recently AirPods users have reported the AirPods connected but no sound on iPhone.
-In short, AirPods stopped playing music on iPhone, now what should be done to fix the sound issues of AirPods?
+In short, AirPods stopped playing music on iPhones; now, what should be done to fix the sound issues of AirPods?
 If you are having the same AirPods connected but no sound issue on your iPhone, then continue to read the article and fix it.

-Guide- Why are my AirPods connected but no sound?
+Guide- Why are my AirPods connected but with no sound?

-- Fix AirPods say connected but sound coming from the phone (Set AirPods as Output Audio instead of iPhone’s speaker)
+- Fix AirPods say connected, but the sound coming from the phone (Set AirPods as Output Audio instead of iPhone’s speaker)

 - Fix No Sound Issues Even if AirPods are Connected